 We all know someone (or maybe you are that someone) who operates a strictly shoeless home.
 Shoes carry the outdoors in and definitely contribute to dirt and grime buildup in our spaces.
 Instead of taking your shoes off when you walk in and then storing them in your closet, Batista recommends banning them from the inside of your home altogether.

 For reasoning, she points to studies like a 2016 one out of the University of Arizona, which found the average shoe sole contained 421,000 different kinds of bacteria—90 percent of which was transferred to clean floors right away.

 While there's already a lot of bacteria in your home (and that's not a bad thing, by the way), some of the grime on shoes can be particularly nasty.
-Batista references Coliforms, an indicator of disease often found in feces, as well as E. coli, as examples of things we could be unwittingly tracking in.
+Batista references Coliforms1, an indicator of disease often found in feces, as well as E. coli2, as examples of things we could be unwittingly tracking in.

 While science has yet to prove that the germs on our shoes can directly make us sick (and the research that has been done on the topic has been on specific categories of people, like dog owners and athletes), Batista lives in the "better safe than sorry" camp and says we're better off annexing dirty soles—especially from small spaces with limited airflow like closets.
 She also says that leaving your shoes in the closet may lead to more dust mites—teeny-tiny critters that feed off dirty fabric and furniture in nearly every home and may trigger allergies.

 Moral of the story: Designate an area to drop shoes outside of your home or apartment if possible, or invest in a shoe rack to leave in your entryway.
 And if you do want to store shoes during their off-seasons, do your closet a favor and be sure to give them a good clean first.
 While you're at it, here's a quick refresh for the rest of your closet:

 - Then, remove all of your clothing (this is a good opportunity for a quick Kondo, too).